ofcan/barebone_rails/README.md

     rspec
     ```

 8. Run rails server.
 All should be working!
-Happy coding! :)

     ```
     rails s
+    ```

+9. Remove the origin, add a new one, checkout into your new branches, and start coding! :)

+    ```
+    git remote rm origin
+    git checkout -b development
     ```